Minor-League-Esports/warden/MODERATION_WORKFLOW.md

 The case thread contains the main case controls.
 If the case channel is not available, the database case may still be created, but the normal channel thread and links cannot be produced.

+The subject summary in the report thread is not limited to warning history.
+Its case count includes every case matching the subject, including cases without warnings or punishments.

 ### Attach a report to an existing case